ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

-A **heuristic** is a criterion, method, or principle for deciding which of several alternative courses of action promises to be the most effective in order to achieve some goal [280].
+A **heuristic** is a criterion, method, or principle for deciding which of several alternative courses of action promises to be the most effective in order to achieve some goal.

 In order to design a heuristic, two main requirements have to be considered.
 Firstly, a heuristic has to be simple and require a low consumption of computational